elastic/enterprise-search-network-drive-connector/README.md

 ## Connector Limitations

-Currently, the connector will only work for Windows and Linux shared SMB folders.
+:information_source: Currently, the connector will only work for Windows and Linux shared SMB folders.